liuyehcf/BlogSource/_unposts/Interview.md

         * Improve IO efficiency
     1. Materialized View
         * Transparent accelerating
+1. What are the core values of StarRocks?
+    1. Fast
+    1. Unified, contains almost all the capabilities, like MV, lakehouse, cloud native, stream/batch processing
 1. What are the advantages of the MPP architecture?
     1. High Performance
     1. Better Resource Utilization